 I’ve always been drawn to lines.
 I understood why my art professors hounded me to explore shape and texture instead of focusing on lines, but I was obsessed with them.
 Especially curvy lines.
 Circles and spirals.
 Lines inspired by the natural world and lines that intersected and created patterns.
 I now know what to do with those lines: illustrate books for coloring enthusiasts to work their own magic.

-I am currently working on a new coloring book (which will feature eclectic, fanciful insects due out April/May 2019) and plan on an RCC Art Journal 3 for the fall of 2019, as well as a new Creative Companion for 2020.
+I am currently working on another new coloring book (planned for fall of 2019) as well as a new Creative Companion for 2020.

 In addition to creating art for coloring, when I have time I design home goods and accessories (like notebooks, journals, coffee mugs, pillows, throws and tote bags) based on my illustrations as well as my acrylic paintings.
 They can be found in my Threadless Artist Shop and my Society6 Shop.
 I also started developing a “Color Your Own” line of tote bags and spiral notebooks.
 The bags can be painted or colored with ink, while colored pencils or markers can be used to color the notebooks.

 My favorite social media platform is my Instagram account.
 I am there checking in with other artists and coloring fanatics and posting updates more than anywhere else, but if you are on Facebook you can check out my RubyCharmColors page and join the RubyCharmColors Community to share your colorings of Ruby Charm illustrations, ask questions, share techniques and more.
 I also throw in a few surprise give-away illustrations now and then!

 For inquiries, you can reach me at my old-school email address (does anyone else still use hotmail?)